PITC Trainer Institute Application Information

 - Receive ongoing training support through materials, graduate conferences, and online resources

-PITC offers Trainer Institutes two to three times per year, alternating between Northern and Southern California, and East Coast locations.
+PITC offers Trainer Institutes several times per year, alternating between Northern and Southern California, and East Coast locations.
 Applications may be submitted at any time throughout the year.
 However, first consideration for acceptance will be given to applications received by the due date.
 Applications received after the due date will be considered if a last minute cancellation occurs.

-The registration fee for each Institute (two modules) is $3,200 per Institute.
-This fee covers:
+The registration fee for each institute (two modules) is $3,400, which covers:

-- PITC infant/toddler care teacher guides, trainer’s manuals, and supplementary reading materials
+- PITC caregiving guides, trainer's manuals, and supplementary reading materials

 - Most meals (three dinners on your own)

 All participants are encouraged to complete the certification requirements for all four modules in The Program for Infant/Toddler Care.
-However, California Fellowship recipients must become certified in each of the four modules.
 The requirements include full participation in the training sessions of each module and the writing of certification papers covering the content of each module.

-Activities that will support the participants in completing certification requirements include participating in the sessions of the modules; reading PITC infant/toddler care teacher guides, trainer’s manuals, and supplementary handouts; reviewing PITC videos; engaging in reflective writing tasks; and completing certification papers for each module.
+Activities that will support the participants in completing certification requirements include participating in the sessions of the modules; reading PITC caregiving guides, trainer’s manuals, and supplementary handouts; reviewing PITC videos; engaging in reflective writing tasks; and completing certification papers for each module.